zawsq/Teleshare/README.md

 ```

 2. Can I disable file backup?
 It depends on your use case.
 By default, the bot automatically grabs the files through the Telegram server.
 If you need to use the links in the future on another bot, backing up the files is mandatory.
+3. How to turn on join chat request?

+set `PRIVATE_REQUEST` from .env or environment variable to `True`

 </details>